What’s Aruba like for a holiday? I wondered the same.

 What’s the food in Aruba like?

 All the food I had in Aruba was fantastic.
 I’d recommend everywhere I went in fact.
-I was on a press trip with the Aruba tourism board and so treated to the best of the restaurants on the island.
+I was on a press trip with the Aruba tourism board and so treated to the best of the restaurants in Aruba.

 – Passion on the Beach